Regulations for the holding of outside appointments and the conduct of outside work

 3. Approval may be granted for outside work and the holding of outside appointments, without any deduction from salary, subject to the following conditions:

-(1) the application shall be made on the appropriate form;
+(1) the application shall be made on the appropriate form in advance of the commencement of the appointment;

-(2) the employee’s line manager where relevant and head of department (or faculty board chairman in non-departmentally-organised subjects) must sanction the application: where the employee is a head of department (or faculty board chairman), the head of division shall be responsible for granting this sanction;
+(2) the employee’s line manager where relevant and head of department (or faculty board chair in non-departmentally-organised subjects) must sanction the application before the appointment may commence: where the employee is a head of department (or faculty board chair), the head of division shall be responsible for granting this sanction;

 (3) the employee must make a conflict of interest declaration on the application form;

-(4) the total commitment to such outside work and appointments must not exceed thirty days in any calendar year (subject to regulation 4 below): where consent is given under regulation 5 below for the holding of a directorship, the employee shall have an ongoing obligation to consult both the head of the department (or faculty board chairman in non-departmentally organised subjects) and the head of the division concerned if there is any indication that the thirty-day period may need to be extended in order that the employee might perform his or her statutory and common law duties as a director;
+(4) the total commitment to such outside work and appointments must not exceed thirty days in any academic year (subject to regulation 4 below): where consent is given for the holding of a directorship, the employee shall have an ongoing obligation to consult both the head of the department (or faculty board chair in non-departmentally organised subjects) and the head of the division concerned if there is any indication that the thirty-day period may need to be extended in order that the employee might perform his or her statutory and common law duties as a director;

 (5) the employee shall comply with the Regulations relating to the Use of Information Technology Facilities;